VSCodium/vscodium/docs/index.md

 In VSCodium, `Sign in with GitHub` is using a Personal Access Token.<br />
 Follow the documentation https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token to create your token.<br />
-Select the scopes dependending of the extension which need access to GitHub.
+Select the scopes dependending on the extension which needs access to GitHub.
 (GitLens requires the `repo` scope.)

 ### Linux